MehaRima/Coding_Solution/README.md

 # Coding_Solution
-Android app creation using java
+Android app creation using java .
+# This is just the java code for the application.
+The app is under development.